-The President's Rule (or State Emergency) refers to the imposition of Article 356(1) of the Constitution of India which in terms refers to the suspension of a state government which leads the state to come under the direct control of the central government of India with Governor as its constitutional head.
+The President's Rule (or State Emergency) refers to the imposition of Article 356(1) of the Constitution of India.
+The article refers to the suspension of a state government which places the state under the direct control of the central government of India with Governor as its constitutional head.

 Why is it implemented?